CleepDevice/cleep-desktop-flashtool/README.md

 # cleep-desktop-flashtool
 Flash tool for Cleep-desktop

-Repackaged cool cross-platform balena-cli provided by [balena.io](https://www.balena.io/)
+DEPRECATED Repackaged cross-platform balena-cli provided by [balena.io](https://www.balena.io/)

+Using rpi-imager now due to issues with balena-cli that have missing dependencies in some platform.